google/skia-buildbot/perf/CHECKLIST.md

 ## 7. Create a GCP Service account for your instance

-Create a CL like [this one](https://critique.corp.google.com/cl/568682178) to create a service account.
+Create a CL like [this one](go/sample-sa-cl) to create a service account.
 Make sure it's in the correct project.

 Give this service account read access to the bucket created in step 1 and Pub/Sub Editor role to both the topic and subscription created in step 5.

+If you are creating a Googlers-only instance, the service accounts needs to be added to the auth-proxy roster so that it can access secrets in the GCP project.
+Create a CL like [this one](go/sample-auth-proxy-roster-cl) to do the same.

 ## 8. Bind the GCP service account to a Kubernetes service account in the cluster